5 TOP TIPS TO PLANNING YOUR PERFECT HERTFORDSHIRE WEDDING

 When it comes to outfits also consider hiring Groomsmen’s outfits, and sample wedding dress sales.
 My own wedding dress was a sample dress that I bought off the peg and took to a seamstress at the fraction of the price, and it was perfect.

-Where not to save – A photographer.
+Where not to save – A Photographer.
 Yes of course being a wedding photographer you’d expect me to say this.
-But the number of times I’ve been told about wedding photos disasters as a result of relying on a family friend with a good camera.
+However the number of times I have been told about wedding photos disasters as a result of relying on a family friend with a good camera.
 Wedding photography is a skill, and you need a photographer who is experienced and knows what they are doing.
-But I’ll nag more about that in another blog.
+So don’t delay and get in touch!

 3. GET CREATIVE